microweber-dev/microweber-hosting-scripts/README.md

+# This repostiry is Archieved

+Pleae use the new repository of the cPanel plugin https://github.com/microweber-dev/cpanel-plugin

 # Hosting scripts

 If you are a hosting provider and want to deploy Microweber websites with hosting accounts, these scripts will help you.